Click For Revaluation Appointment

-WHY IS THERE A NEED FOR A REVALUATION?
+WHY IS THERE A NEED FOR A REVALUATION/REASSESSMENT?

 A revaluation program seeks to spread the tax burden equitably within a municipality.
 Real property must be assessed at the same standard of value to ensure that every property owner is paying his or her fair share of the property tax.
 For example, two properties having essentially the same market value should be paying essentially the same amount in property taxes.
 Inequitable assessments result from the following situations:

 - changes is characteristics in areas or neighborhoods within the municipality and within individual properties;

 - fluctuations in the economy (inflation, recession);

 - changes in style and custom (desirability of architecture, size of house);

 - changes in zoning which can either enhance or adversely effect value;

 - delays in processing building permits which delay tax assessments on new construction.

-Gloucester County Assessor's Office is conducting an in-house reassessment in Harrison Township starting November 2015 continuing through December 2016 effective for the 2017 tax list
+Gloucester County Assessor's Office is conducting an in-house reassessment in Monroe Township starting January 2017 continuing through December 2017 effective for the 2018 tax list